 December 28, 2016 – LIHI Executive Director, Shannon Ames, using authority delegated from the LIHI Governing Board, has issued a Preliminary Certification Decision that the Chicopee Valley Aqueduct (CVA) Fish Hatchery Hydroelectric Project (FERC No. CD14-8-000) satisfies the LIHI Certification Criteria.
 Because the application satisfies the “Not Applicable/De Minimis Effects” standards for all certification criteria and is qualified as a “Very Low Impact” project, the certification term will be for 10 years.
 Once final, the effective certification date for the CVA Fish Hatchery Project is TBD – pending date of operation.
 The certification includes one facility-specific condition, as follows:

-- Condition 1.
+- Condition satisfied in 2017.
+Condition 1.
 The owner shall notify LIHI as soon as the project begins producing hydroelectricity, and no later than 30 days after that event.
 The effective date of this certificate shall be the date that generation begins.

 As provided for in Section 4.2.5 of the LIHI 2nd Edition, the Preliminary Certification Decision to certify, along with the Application Reviewer’s report and (if prepared) report of the Executive Director, will be posted on the Institute’s Web page for 30 days.
 Notice of the posting will be provided to all individuals or organizations that commented on the initial Application Package.